Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

-In this paper and \cite{higehaji}, we generalize Happel's functor $\cH$ by replacing the self-injective algebra $\tuT(\Lambda)$ with a finitely graded IG algebra $A=\bigoplus_{i = 0}^{\ell} A_{i}$.
+In this paper and \cite{higehaji}, we generalize the Happel functor $\cH$ by replacing the self-injective algebra $\tuT(\Lambda)$ with a finitely graded IG-algebra $A=\bigoplus_{i = 0}^{\ell} A_{i}$.
 In this paper, one of our main concern is the question when the canonical object $\cH(T)$ (which is $\cH(\Lambda)$ in the simplest case) is a tilting object of $\stabgrCM A$.
 For this purpose we introduce the notion of \emph{homologically well-graded} (hwg) algebras.
-One of our main result characterizes a hwg IG-algebra $A$ as a finitely graded IG-algebra $A$ such that $\cH(T)$ is a tilting object whose endomorphism algebra is the Beilinson algebra $\nabla A$, an algebra canonically constructed from $A$ (see \eqref{Beilinson algebra}).
-The hwg IG-algebra is also characterized as an algebra posses a homological symmetry which, a posteriori, guarantee that the algebra is IG.
+Our main concern in the paper is a finitely graded hwg IG-algebra $A= \bigoplus_{i = 0}^{\ell} A_{i}$, that is a finitely graded algebra which is IG as well as hwg.
+We provide several characterization of a finitely graded hwg IG-algebra.
+One of our main results characterizes a hwg IG-algebra $A$ as a finitely graded IG-algebra $A$ such that $\cH(T)$ is a tilting object, whose endomorphism algebra is the Beilinson algebra $\nabla A$ - an algebra canonically constructed from $A$ (see \eqref{Beilinson algebra}).
+Another result characterizes a finitely graded hwg IG-algebra as an algebra posses a homological symmetry which, a posteriori, guarantee that the algebra is IG.
 This phenomena is looked as a generalization of the fact that a Frobenius algebra is an algebra posses a symmetry which, guarantee that the algebra is self-injective.
-Since the reason why Frobenius algebras are of importance in several areas is the symmetry, we can expect that hwg IG-algebra also play an basic role of other areas.
+Since a reason why Frobenius algebras are of importance in several areas is its symmetry, we can expect that hwg IG-algebra also play a basic role of other areas.

-In \cite{higehaji} we make use of generalized Happel's functor to study general aspect of finitely graded IG-algebras and their stable categories.
-We obtain several results both abstract and concrete.
+In \cite{higehaji} we make use of the generalized Happel functor to study general aspect of finitely graded IG-algebras and their stable categories.
 For example, we show that the Grothendieck group $K_{0}(\stabgrCM A)$ is free of finite rank.
-Thus we can expect that generalized Happel's functor become an indispensable tool to study finitely graded IG-algebras.
+We expect that the generalized Happel functor can become an indispensable tool to study finitely graded IG-algebras.